A play about censorship is censored — and free speech groups are fighting back

 In an email to students, she wrote, "Although students were required to provide parental consent to appear in the original selection, a closer review of the mature content of 'Indecent' led us to the conclusion that 'Seagull' is better suited for a school production."

-Rivers reported that a statement from district officials, "said the decision has no relevance to new Florida laws restricting discussion of race and gender topics.
-Instead, it was 'a function of our responsibilities to ensure students engage in educational activities appropriate for their age.'"

-Vogel's play is, "about the purity of love, the strength within a community and the shallowness of those who try to silence identity," said Madeline Scotti, a member of the Douglas Anderson cast of Indecent in an Instagram post.
-She urged people to read Indecent and God of Vengeance, "and have conversations we are being banned from having."
+Indecent is, "about the purity of love, the strength within a community and the shallowness of those who try to silence identity," said Madeline Scotti, a member of the Douglas Anderson cast in an Instagram post.
+She urged people to read Vogel's play and God of Vengeance, "and have conversations we are being banned from having."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.